Oxford exploitation trial: Accused denies 'gross crimes'

 Mohammed Karrar, 38, said he never forced an alleged victim to take part in sex parties involving up to 15 men "three or four times a week".

 Mr Karrar is one of nine men on trial at the Old Bailey for allegedly grooming and sexually exploiting children in Oxford.

 Mr Karrar also denied injecting the girl with heroin and having sex with her before and after her thirteenth birthday.

-He told the court: "I've never done any of these things."'Dressing up'
+He told the court: "I've never done any of these things."

 During cross examination Noel Lucas QC, prosecuting, said Mr Karrar and his brother Bassam had sex with the alleged victim on "several occasions".

 Mr Lucas said there had been sex parties where the alleged victim had to dress up and treat customers like important guests, which Mr Karrar also denied.

 The prosecutor said she had told the court she took drugs because "it was better than feeling - that's what you reduced her to".

 "No I did not," Mr Karrar replied.